cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 #### Execution

 Cypress executes the support file before the spec file.
-For example when you click on a test file named `spec-a.cy.js` via
-[cypress open](/guides/guides/command-line#cypress-open), then the Cypress App executes the files in the following order:
+For example, when Cypress executes a spec file via `cypress open` or `cypress run`, it executes the files in the following order:

 **e2e example:**